valheimPlus/ValheimPlus/README.md

 * Modify velocity and accuracy of projectiles from bows and javelins including a option to scale it with skill level.
 * Option to sleep without setting your spawn point.
 * Allow auto pickup of items when encumbered (overweight).
+* Option to automatically unequip your shield when you're unequipping your main hand weapon.
+* Option to automatically equip your shield when you're equipping your main hand weapon.

 ### Player Hud